[For Beginners] Getting Started with Personal Knowledge Management Using Claude Code × Obsidian × Vertex AI

 └── prettier@3.6.2

-For hooks, you can verify that the settings are applied by using the Claude command /hooks.
+For hooks, you can verify that the settings have been applied using the Claude command /hooks.

 Screenshot 2025-07-09 at 22.27.50

-Place the MP3 or MP4 file you want to convert in the audio_video_to_text/input/ folder and set FILE_NAME in the .env file to the filename (with extension).
+Place the MP3 or MP4 file you want to convert in the audio_video_to_text/input/ folder and set the FILE_NAME in the .env file to the file name (with extension).

 Make sure the virtual environment we created earlier is activated and run the script.